-Newcastle University allows those students who have a permanent home address outside of the UK to take resit examinations in a British Council, or equivalent office, in their home country during January, May/June and August examination periods.
+Newcastle University allows those students who have a permanent home address outside of the UK to take resit exams in a British Council, or equivalent office, in their home country during January, May/June and August exam periods.
 Please refer to the Overseas Resit Examinations webpage for further details.

-The final Semester Two examination timetable is now available.
+The final Semester Two 2016/17 exam timetable is now available.

-Inform the Examinations Office as soon as possible, either by completing the online Enquiry Form or visiting the Helpdesk, Level two, King's Gate.
+Inform the Exams Office as soon as possible, either by completing the online enquiry form or visiting the Helpdesk, Level two, King's Gate.
 You can also contact your School Office if your module registration is not correct.

-Yes, examinations have been scheduled for Saturdays 25 May and 1 June 2013.
+Yes, exams have been scheduled for Saturday 27 May and Saturday 3 June 2017.

 King's Gate, Level two (Level one for Saturday exams)

 Please note that any University Smartcard left in an exam venue will be returned to the Exams Office by the invigilator, then taken to the Philip Robinson Library for collection.